 If man accepts the laws of God, then it is for his own benefit and if he goes against them then the consequences will again be upon his own self.
 The person delivering the message of God is not a custodian over the people, as the Qur’an says:

 “Surely We have revealed to you the Book with the truth for all mankind; so whoever follows the right way, it is for his own soul and whoever errs, he errs only to its detriment; and you are not a custodian over them.”
 39:41

-The messenger of God cannot force people to accept the laws of Allah.
-He is not allowed by Allah to force people into accepting his message, and the message has to be accepted by one’s own free will and own initiative, as the following verse points out:
+The Messenger (pbuh) was not permitted by Allah to force people into accepting his message, and the message has to be accepted by one’s own free will and own initiative, as the following verse points out:

 “And if your Sustainer had pleased, surely all those who are in the earth would have believed, all of them; will you then force men till they become believers?”
 10:99

 The laws of Allah are to be accepted ‘on merit’ and not for any conditions, vested interests or by force.
 Following or disobeying them is against one’s own self.
 We have to use our free will to ascertain the benefits of following the law of Allah and accept them willingly without any compulsion on ourselves.
 The consequences of accepting or rejecting the law have been laid on our own selves.
 The Qur’an says;